coopengo/coog-admin/README.md

 Now you have to build the docker images, just run `./pentaho build`

-When it ends, run `./pentaho run' then datawarehouse will build itself, and the server is now running.
+When it ends, run `./pentaho run` then datawarehouse will build itself, and the server is now running.

 After that if you want only one service running, run `./pentaho <commands>
-<images>, it will run the command for the docker images and build only this
+<images>`, it will run the command for the docker images and build only this
 one.

 We recommend you to run the etl image at least.